ulsmith/alpine-apache-php7/README.md

-# Alpine LAP Server with Extensions
+# Alpine LAP Server with Extensions Phalcon  3.4

 Provides a basic LAP stack using Alpine, Apache2 and PHP7, loading in the various extensions along the way (see Dockerfile for full list).